Shalom-data/Elite-BikeStore-Customer-Analysis/README.md

 ## Key Insights

-1. #### Income & Purchasing Behavior
+1. #### INCOME & PURCHASING BEHAVIOUR

-   - Marital Status: Married customers have an average income 10% higher than single customers.
+- Marital Status: Married customers have an average income that is 10% higher than single customers.
 - Gender: Male customers earn 6% more on average than female customers.
-   - Buyer vs. Non-Buyer Income: Buyers have an average income 6% higher than non-buyers.
+- Buyer vs. Non-Buyer Income: Buyers have an average income that is 6% higher than non-buyers.

+##### ACTIONABALE RECOMMENDATION:
+Focus on marketing to married and higher-income customers to boost revenue through premium offerings or exclusive packages.

-2. #### Age Groups & Purchase Trends
+2. #### AGE GROUPS & PURCHASE TRENDS

-   - Young Adults (25-39) and Middle-aged (40-54) account for 88% of bike purchases.
+- Young Adults (25-39) and Middle-aged (40-54) account for 88% of bike purchases (422 out of 481 buyers).
-   - Young Adults lead in purchases despite having lower incomes.
+- Despite earning less on average, Young Adults (25-39) lead in purchases.
-   - Middle-Aged customers have the highest income and show strong purchase behavior.
+- Middle-aged customers (40-54) have the highest income but also show strong purchase behavior.

+##### ACTIONABALE RECOMMENDATION:
+- The Young Adults (25-39) group should be a key focus, even though they have lower incomes.
+Affordable models, installment plans, or targeted promotions might appeal to this group.

+- The Middle-Aged (40-54) group represents a high-income, high-purchase segment.
+Offering premium models or bundling products like accessories or maintenance services could resonate with this group.

+- Older Adults (55-69) and Seniors (70+) may require a different approach.
+Offering e-bikes, or promoting health benefits and comfort-related features, might attract more purchases from these age groups.

-3. #### Region & Demographics
+3. #### REGION & DEMOGRAPHIC INSIGHTS

-   - North America (46%) is the largest customer base, followed by Europe (31%) and Pacific (23%).
+- North America (46%) is the largest customer base, followed by Europe (31%) and the Pacific (23%).
-   - Married males represent the largest buying group.

-4. #### Purchase Trends by Number of Children
+##### ACTIONABALE RECOMMENDATION:
+- Strengthen marketing in North America while expanding growth opportunities in Europe and the Pacific through targeted campaigns.
+- Leverage targeted campaigns toward married customers, especially focusing on couples' promotions or family-oriented packages.

+4. #### PURCHASE TREND BY NUMBER OF CHILDREN

 - 30% of buying customers have no children, while 40% have 1-2 children.

+##### ACTIONABALE RECOMMENDATION:
+Create family or group packages to attract more customers with children, possibly offering discounts or incentives for families.

-5. #### Trends by Income Bracket
+5. #### TREND BY INCOME BRACKET

-   - Low-income customers make up 63% of buyers, with middle-income at 30% and high-income at 7%.
+- Low-income customers make up 63% of buyers, followed by middle-income customers (30%) and high-income customers (7%).

+##### ACTIONABALE RECOMMENDATION:
+- Introduce flexible payment plans, installment options, or budget bike models to cater to the dominant low-income buyer base and boost sales.

-6. #### Education Level
+6. #### EDUCATION LEVEL INSIGHTS

-   - Customers with Bachelor’s degrees form the largest buyer group, followed by those with some college education and high school graduates.
+- Customers with Bachelor’s degrees form the largest buyer group, followed by those with partial college and high school graduates.

+##### ACTIONABALE RECOMMENDATION:
+- To further engage customers based on education levels, consider partnerships with educational institutions or offering student discounts.
+- Since the majority of customers have bachelor’s or graduate degrees, creating targeted email campaigns or ads that align with their professional interests could drive more engagement.

-7. #### Location & Proximity
+7. #### LOCATION & PROXIMITY

-   - 42% of buyers live within 0-1 miles of the store, with fewer customers from further distances.
+- 42% of buyers live within 0-1 miles of the store, with a steep drop-off for those living further away.

-9. #### Car Ownership
+##### ACTIONABALE RECOMMENDATION:
+- Improve delivery options and bolster your online store to attract distant customers who may not visit the store in person.

+8. #### TREND BY NUMBER OF CARS OWNED

 - 62% of buying customers own 0-1 cars, while 26% own 2 cars.

-## Recommendations

-1. #### Income & Marital Status Targeting:
-   - Focus on marketing to married and higher-income customers through premium offerings or exclusive packages.

-2. #### Age-Specific Strategies:
-   - Young Adults (25-39): Offer affordable models, installment plans, or targeted promotions.
-   - Middle-Aged (40-54): Promote premium models or bundles that include accessories or maintenance services.
-   - Older Adults (55-69) and Seniors (70+): Highlight comfort-related features and health benefits.

-3. #### Regional Expansion:
-   - Strengthen marketing in North America and explore growth opportunities in Europe and the Pacific with targeted campaigns.

-4. #### Family-Oriented Promotions:
-   - Introduce family packages or group discounts to attract customers with children.

-5. #### Flexible Pricing:
-   - Provide budget bike models, installment options, or flexible payment plans to accommodate low-income buyers.

-6. #### Educational Partnerships:
-   - Consider partnerships with educational institutions or student discounts, especially for customers with Bachelor’s or graduate degrees.

-7. #### Enhanced Accessibility:
-   - Improve delivery services and online store functionality to attract customers who live farther from the store.

-8. #### Eco-Friendly Promotion:
+##### ACTIONABALE RECOMMENDATION:
-   - Promote bikes as a cost-effective and environmentally friendly commuting option, particularly to customers with fewer cars.
+Highlight eco-friendly transportation benefits and promote bikes as a cost-effective commuting alternative, especially to customers with fewer cars.

 ## Conclusion
 - This Excel-based analysis of the Elite Bike Store dataset uncovers key customer insights and provides targeted recommendations to enhance marketing strategies.
 Focusing on income brackets, age groups, and regional trends allows the business to tailor offerings, while flexible payment options and family packages cater to a broader audience.
 These data-driven recommendations aim to increase customer engagement, expand market reach, and improve overall profitability.